maritiren/CTF/web/hash_length_extension/README.md

 # Hash Length Extension
-In hash length extension, a vulnerability in SHA1 and SHA2 let us add some data at the end of a hash without knowing the secret.
+In hash length extension, a vulnerability in SHA1 and SHA2 allows us to add some data at the end of a hash without knowing the secret.

 You may recognise this type of task if the web server does hash validation like this: